tshepang/blog/content/Nightcrawler.md

 The movie is overall well-made and got a story that feels fresh, and one that's seldom told: people taking video footage of gruesome events.
-The scene that culminates in a police car chase is intense and feels realistic; great direction and camerawork.
+The scene that culminates in a police car chase is intense and feels realistic... great direction and camerawork.

 Jake Gyllenhaal, the lead of the quality cast, is a highly skilled actor (see [Prisoners] and [Zodiac]), but I haven't seen him this good.
 His